1948 Palestine war: Historiography

-One of the issues is access to archival material
+An issue affecting the historiography of 1948 is access to sources and archives, which may have been destroyed, appropriated, censored, or otherwise made unavailable to some or all researchers.
+Linguistic barriers represent another hurdle, as most research is published exclusively in the author's native language and is not translated.

 The historiography of 1948 is tied to political legitimacy in the present and has implications for the Israeli–Palestinian conflict.
 According to Avraham Sela and Neil Caplan:A major reason for this grip of the past over the present is the unfulfilled quest of both Israelis and Palestinians for legitimacy, in one or more of the following three senses: (a) each party's sense of its own legitimacy as a national community entitled to its own sovereign state; (b) each party's willingness to grant legitimacy to at least part of the competing national narrative of the other; and (c) the international community's extension of legitimacy to the competing rights and claims of Israelis and Palestinians.The narratives of 1948 have also had implications for Palestinian refugees.

 Israeli narratives

+Being the victors, the Israelis "were able to propagate more effectively than their opponents their version of this fateful war", in the words of Avi Shlaim.
+Only in 1987 was that narrative effectively challenged outside the Arab world.